Sharing knowledge and ideas

 Monash Histology Platform

-By leveraging MHP's expertise in a wide range of histological techniques, Trajan's microscope slides can be independently evaluated for efficacy of cell adhesion for 'difficult to process' tissue such as breast, skin and bone samples.
+By leveraging MHP's expertise in a wide range of histological techniques, Trajan's microscope slides could be independently evaluated for efficacy of cell adhesion for 'difficult to process' tissue such as breast, skin and bone samples.

 Trajan has facilitated student placements as part of RMIT's Bachelor of Biotechnology.
 For example, one project focused on developing faster analysis in proteomics by a novel approach to immobilize proteins or enzymes on a solid support prior to in-line analysis using an HPLC-MS system.